 Before the service record is generated and before the SA is issued, the staff member ensures that:

-the individual has been established in RHW as a provider; and
+the service provider, customer, or individual has been established in RHW; and

-the individual’s RHW account has been linked to the appropriate specifications.
+the service provider, customer, or individual’is linked to the appropriate specifications.

-If the individual is not already established as a provider:
+If the service provider, customer, or individual is not already established as a provider, the unit purchasing specialist:

-complete the DARS1020, TWC Substitute W-9 and Direct Deposit form when setting up a provider, and

-complete the DARS1021, Consumer or Parent Information and Direct Deposit form when setting up a customer or a customer's family member to receive payments (such as maintenance or transportation).
+reviews the completed VR1020, TWC Substitute W-9 and Direct Deposit form, , orthe VR1021, Consumer or Parent Information and Direct Deposit form when setting up a customer or a customer's family member to receive payments (such as maintenance or transportation).

 Both of these forms include additional instructions for completing and submitting the forms to establish the providers in RHW.